tractorcow-farm/silverstripe-fluent/readme.md

 ### Locale based filter configuration

-In addition to localising fields within a DataObject, a filter can also be applied to conditionally show or hide DataObjects within specific locales.
+In addition to localising fields within a DataObject, a filter can also be applied with the `FluentFilteredExtension` extension to conditionally show or hide DataObjects within specific locales.

-For instance, if there's an object that could potentially be visible only on certain locations (such as a product with limited availability in other countries) then you can add the `FluentFilteredExtension` in order to add additional filter options in the CMS.
+For example, this could be applied to a `Product` with limited availability in other countries.

+This feature is also necessary in cases where has_many or many_many relationships will need to be customised for each locale.
+Rather than creating a `ThisClass_OtherClass_{en_NZ}` table for each locale, the `DataObject` on each (or one) end will have this filter applied to it.
+Internally this will create a `LocaleFilter_{en_NZ}` column on the specified `DataObject` table for each locale.

 Note: It's not necessary to actually localise this object in order for it to be filterable; `FluentFilteredExtension` and `FluentExtension` each work independently.